 One of the many things it can teach you is plate recognition.
 As a batter, this is one of the hardest things to master.
 Knowing what a strike or on the outside corner a ball is one of the hardest thing things to master.
-The PX3 is so precise that the pitch location can be moved almost down to the inch.
+The PX3 is so precise that the pitch location can be moved almost down an inch or two.
 By setting up the location to be right on the outside corner or just off, the batter can see what the slight difference is between the two.
 These two pitches can be thrown over and over until the batter gets it.

 Now let’s take this to the next level.
-The PX3 can be set to throw curves or sliders on the outside or inside of the plate.
+The PX3 can be set to throw curves, sliders, or changeups on the outside or inside of the plate.
 This will teach the batter to recognize what is a strike or a ball with different pitches.
 Also, the batter can learn how to hit the curve or slider on the outside corner to the opposite field like it’s supposed to be hit.
 Most batters try to pull the ball.
-This usually results, more times than not, into a weak ground ball out.
-But, if you can develop this batter into one who can hit pitches the opposite way, and pull balls on the inside corner, they become extremely dangerous.
-Our PX3 is so precise that the operator can select exact locations.
+This frequently results in a weak ground ball out.
+But, if you can teach the batter to hit outside pitches to the opposite field while pulling balls on the inside corner, they become extremely dangerous.
+The PX3 is so precise that the operator can select exact locations.

-By using the remote Kiosk, the operator can set up pitch sequences to pre-select pitches, so the batter feels like it’s a real at bat.
+By using the remote Kiosk, the operator can set up pitch sequences to pre-select pitches, so the batter feels like it’s a real game at-bat.

 Another important training tool the PX3 has is for the batter to work on his timing.
-This is something a Jugs or any other machine cannot due without a simulator.
-When a batter hits off a Jugs for an example, the ball comes out of the tires towards home plate.
-The problem is it’s hard to pick the ball up.
-Usually, it takes the first 5 to 8 feet before you realize the ball is coming towards home plate.
-The batter is immediately off balance.
-Either the batter steps too early which results in a weak popup or ground out or steps too late which results in a jam shot with a possible broken $125 wood bat.
-With the PX3 video simulator, the batter can see the pitcher all the way through his windup.
+This is something that a non-video, wheeled, pitching machine cannot do but is second nature for a simulator.
+When a batter hits off a traditional pitching machine, the ball comes out of the tires towards home plate which makes it hard to pick up.
+Hitting coaches say that a hitter won’t start picking up the ball for the first 5 to 8 feet.
+With a video simulator, the batter is able to see and time the motion of the pitcher and immediately pick up the ball upon release.
 This allows the batter to get into the load position then start the motion forward to contact the ball.